adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 ---

 | He wandered many nights and days—
-| Whose morns were always crystal clear.
+| Whose morns were always crystal clear,
 | As lay the world in still amaze
 | Enchanted of the springing year,
 | And all the nights with wakeful eyes